Where Did All My Money Go?

 Examples of simple plans:

-- If you are breaking the extremely expensive smoking habit, you may need to look into getting nicotine patches, avoid smoking situations, and speaking to your doctor.
+- If you are breaking the extremely expensive smoking habit, you may need to look into getting nicotine patches, avoid smoking situations, and speak to your doctor.

 - If you are breaking the store browsing habit, you will need to find inexpensive activities and hobbies that will give you something to do rather than shop.